SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 When trying to explain something think about it in the context of 3 levels of zoom:

-* Level 1 - Concept
+* Macroscopic Zoom - Concept
-* Level 2 - Challenge
+* Surface Level Zoom - Challenge
-* Level 3 - Core
+* Microscopic Zoom - Core

 Each level provides a little bit more context so that the listener can understand the next level down and eventually reach the core question.